BeataSkuczynska/conll17/README.md

 ```
 Optional arguments:
 ```
---max_len     change maximal number of tokens in sentence
+-p            set this flag to only predict dependency tree for given CONLL-U file --max_len     change maximal number of tokens in sentence
 ```
 Also you can change RNN parameters in the `config.py` file.